amrutha-thalappan/UserManagement/readme.md

   Username : admin
   Password : admin
 * Click the table 'USER' inside the database 'userdb'.
 * Execute the query shown in the query box to view the table data.

+<div id="Access_Javadoc"></div>

+### Access Javadoc

+* After cloning the project, a [javadoc](https://github.com/amrutha-thalappan/UserManagement/tree/master/javadoc) folder can be seen inside UserMangement
+* Open 'index.html' file inside the javadoc folder to see the javadoc documentation for classes, interfaces and methods

 <div id="Maven_Install"></div>